 There is no evidence to suggest that using an agency increases your chances of securing an NHS job.
 There are many examples of where a good agency has helped doctors find jobs relevant to their needs but remember it can also be a costly process.
 I would advise you to read the terms and conditions of each agency and ensure you are happy with these before signing up.
-If you have any doubts, discuss these with them beforehand and make sure they are aware of the direction you want to take with your career path and professional development.
+Some agencies may have different entry requirements or assessment styles that they use to help place you.
+For instance, some have you attend an assessment centre before they find a graduate job that suits you and your circumstances.
+If you have any doubts about their processes, discuss these with them beforehand and make sure they are aware of the direction you want to take with your career path and professional development.

 How can I find out more information about a job before applying?

 As it will most likely be the first time you are looking for an NHS job it is important to find out as much as possible before applying.
 The last thing you want is to accept a job that is ultimately not right for you.